 What is the Capital Team?

 Among the many $0 services and resources the New Jersey Small Business Development Centers Network provides.
-In July 2021, the NJSBDC put together a team of TOP consultants to get your small business funding.
+In July 2021, the NJSBDC put together a team of TOP consultants to help get your small business funding.

 We provide guidance in finding, applying, & getting approved for funding.
 Including PPP, EIDL, SBA Loans, & More.